 Are you orientating yourself for an epic journey?
 Are you a train fanatic or do you get enthusiastic by the idea of a romantic, nostalgic journey over the span of a whole continent?
-Please consider taking the Trans-Mongolian Railway, the famous train journey across the continent of Asia.
-I share with you my guide on how to travel the Trans-Mongolian Railway.
+Please consider taking the Trans Mongolian Railway, the famous train journey across the continent of Asia.
+I share with you my guide on how to travel the Trans Mongolian Railway from Moscow to Beijing.

 - different routes and names for train travel in Russia

 - the pros and cons on the directions to take